 Stop talking and listen.

 The biggest tip to active listening is turn-taking.
 Do not rush to speak your mind in the middle of another’s speech.
-However burning your message is or is related to what is being said, wait until the end.
-You don’t want to miss an important segment a speech to pass you by.
+No matter how burning your message is or is related to what is being said, wait until the end.
+You don’t want to miss an important segment of a speech to pass you by.

-Focus on the speaker without thinking what shall I say or preparing what to say in your mind.
+Focus on the speaker without thinking about what to say or preparing what to say in your mind.
 Listen actively.

 Learn to say less than you think.